mikantlin/quartz-journey-wreathed-in-ash/content/Session Logs/Session 13.md

 - Ismark says he will stay in the church with Lucien and keep an eye on things, as we head over to the Inn.
 As we get there, the raven thanks Mother for the lift (sorta) and flies up to a group of ravens on the roof.
 Stepping inside, we find things are pretty quiet, except for the feather-hatted bard who's talking (A LOT.)
 - The innkeeper, [[Erwin]], welcomes us and lets us know how crazy expensive everything is.
 Tends to happen when you commandeer all silvers in the place, I guess.
 He does mention that there is a senior discount for [[Martyn]] (YAAAAAY) but not on alcohol (BOOOOOO).
 ## Long Story Long
-- [[Doctor Arthur Sedwick|Rictavio]] introduces himself, buys us three drinks each, and shares a long, *looooong* story about a vampire who lost his hair (those drinks come in *very* handy).
+- [[Rudolph Van Richten|Rictavio]] introduces himself, buys us three drinks each, and shares a long, *looooong* story about a vampire who lost his hair (those drinks come in *very* handy).
 After the story, he shares that he got to town this morning and doesn't remember where he was before.
 He asks for an interesting story from ourselves, which is difficult to do because BY THE GODS are our stories depressing (Jaswyn has a great one about a syphilis-delivering crossbow bolt, but otherwise we're running on empty).
 - We ask him to maybe share his entertaining stories with the crowd outside (given that they need curing of that gosh-dang annoying unhappiness stuff they've been spreading around).
 He eventually agrees and very kindly gives his suite for the night, as he'll be slumming it with the folks outside.
 ## Sharing is Caring
 - Heading up to Rictavio's room, Helwyn checks the place for any clue as to who the fuck this guy really is, but comes up with nothing.
 They talk about the Father's plans and what kind of machine he might mean.
 Dirge drunkenly explains how it might work by instilling divinity into a clock which, well, clarifies nothing really.
 He also keeps prestidigitating us (the man HATES germs, that's for sure).